AlePardoPintos/Cognitive-forces-shape-the-dynamics-of-word-usage/README.md

 ## Scripts

-figures.m`: Generate all figures of the manuscript
+figures.m: Generate all figures of the manuscript